dwt/browser-automation-comparison/Readme.md

   - Try to interact with hidden / invisible elements
   - Try to interact with element behind another element
 - touch intereaction
+- hover
+- help() and repr() output, how helpfull is it?
+- how easy to run in docker container? (how to observe?
+GUI likely not possible, just screenshots, screencasts?)
+- how to access the html of a portion of the page for debugging

 ## Further work

 - What would be interesting to see?
 Send pull requestss
+- Try out playwrigth record mode
+- selene supposedly can download it's own drivers, how does that work?
+- how does execution in containers work?
+How to debug failing tests?